-To the right, the link "CVO Application Packet" is for physicians and the link "CVO Mid Level Application Packet" is for all mid-levels.
+To the right, the link "CVO Hospital Application Packet" is for physicians and the link "CVO Advanced Practice Providers Application Packet" is for all advanced practice providers.

 OhioHealth Group Credentialing Services (OHGCS) program became operational on April 5, 1999.
 The goal was to streamline credentialing processes for Riverside Methodist Hospital and Grant Medical Center, using Joint Commission on Accreditation of Healthcare Organizations (TJC) standards while maintaining established credentialing services for OhioHealth Group (OHG) and The Medical Group of Ohio (MGO) using National Association for Quality Assurance (NCQA) standards.
 Since inception, OHG Credentialing Services has improved efficiencies for these facilities and has eliminated redundancy in paperwork for practitioners and their office staff.
 As a result, three additional OhioHealth system hospitals, Doctors Hospital, Dublin Methodist Hospital, Grady Memorial Hospital and Marion General Hospital have also contracted with OHGCS.